AAraKKe/pdground/README.md

 ## Contributing

-If you want to contribute to improve this gem with any bug fix or new feature:
+Contributions to this project are only accepted in its [GitLab repo](https://gitlab.com/jparaque/pdground) If you want to contribute to improve this gem with any bug fix or new feature:
 * First open an issue to discuss the bug or feature
 * Place a merge request referring to the issue once agreed to include it